strager/nobuild/README.md

   DEPS("math", "add", "mul", div");
 ```

+After making any change to your projects `nobuild.c` file do not forget to run

 Now, when running an incremental build, and changing the `div` feature, just run `./nobuild --incremental ./div/lib.c`

-`div` feature will be rebuilt and tested, as well as `math` being rebuilt and tested.
+The `div` feature will be rebuilt and tested, as well as `math` being rebuilt and tested!

+See this in action [incremental](./demo/incremental.md)

+You will notice in this repository, the `stuff` feature has multiple files.
+This is called a fat feature.
+Build times could degrade if you use too many fat features with too many dependencies on other fat features.
+It is recommended to create many light small single file features for maximum efficiency.

 # I would like to know more